 For years, I used a clip-point Old Timer with a 4-inch blade.
 It was a solid old knife and served me for many years.
 When our son began hunting as a young boy I passed on that knife to him to use, which he still carries when afield today.
 For the next several years I used a custom-made clip-point knife made by a friend and knifemaker.
 Just recently, I decided to retire that knife and buy another small Old Timer for processing wild game and homestead meat.

-Benefits of a clip-point blade is that it can be used for slicing in the traditional sense, but the narrow, slightly-hooked tip also makes it ideal for skinning and removing entrails.
+Benefits of a clip-point blade are that it can be used for slicing in the traditional sense, but the narrow, slightly-hooked tip also makes it ideal for skinning and removing entrails.
 The back edge of the blade is not sharpened so it works well to lift hide out of the way, while the fine tip is ideal for precision work around orifices, scent glands, and other areas to be avoided or approached gently.

 Additionally, many thin-bladed fillet knives for cleaning fish carry a clip-point shape.